 Throughout our travels, we alternate between busy city life, stunning natural landscapes and relaxing beaches.
 With Andy being a particular lover of the beach life, we seem to spend a fair amount of time hopping around beachy surfer towns – some good, some not so good.
-We’ve put our heads together and come up with what we think are the top 5 coolest surfer towns across South and Central America, where you can catch some waves, find backpacker parties and/or find some peace in all the hustle and bustle of travel.
+We’ve put our heads together and come up with what we think are the top 6 coolest surfer towns across South and Central America, where you can catch some waves, find backpacker parties and/or find some peace in all the hustle and bustle of travel.

 Puerto Viejo, Costa Rica